A multi-modal vision-language model for generalizable annotation-free pathology localization: Abstract

 \section{Abstract}

-{ Defining pathologies automatically from medical images aids the understanding of the emergence and progression of diseases, and such an ability is crucial in clinical diagnostics.
-However, existing deep learning models heavily rely on expert annotations and lack generalization capabilities in open clinical environments.
-In this study, we present a generalizable vision-language model for Annotation-Free pathology Localization (AFLoc).
-The core strength of AFLoc lies in its extensive multi-level semantic structure-based contrastive learning, which comprehensively aligns multi-granularity medical concepts from reports with abundant image features, to adapt to the diverse expressions of pathologies and unseen pathologies without the reliance on image annotations from experts.
-We demonstrate the proof of concept on Chest X-ray images, with extensive experimental validation across 6 distinct external datasets, encompassing 13 types of chest pathologies.
-The results demonstrate that AFLoc surpasses state-of-the-art methods in pathology localization and classification, and even outperforms the human benchmark in locating 5 different pathologies.
-Additionally, we further verify its generalization ability by applying it to retinal fundus images.
-Our approach showcases AFLoc's versatilities and underscores its suitability for clinical diagnosis in complex clinical environments.}
+{ Existing deep learning models for defining pathology from clinical imaging data rely on expert annotations and lack generalization capabilities in open clinical environments.
+Here, we present a generalizable vision-language model for Annotation-Free pathology Localization (AFLoc).
+The core strength of AFLoc is extensive multi-level semantic structure-based contrastive learning, which comprehensively aligns multi-granularity medical concepts with abundant image features to adapt to the diverse expressions of pathologies without the reliance on expert image annotations.
+We conduct primary experiments on a dataset of 220K pairs of image-report chest X-ray images and perform validation across eight external datasets encompassing 34 types of chest pathologies.
+The results demonstrate that AFLoc outperforms state-of-the-art methods in both annotation-free localization and classification tasks.
+Additionally, we assess the generalizability of AFLoc on other modalities, including histopathology and retinal fundus images.
+We show that AFLoc exhibits robust generalization capabilities, even surpassing human benchmarks in localizing five different types of pathological images.
+These results highlight the potential of AFLoc in reducing annotation requirements and its applicability in complex clinical environments.}

-\keywords{Annotation-Free Deep Learning, pathology localization, Vision-Language Pre-Training}
+\keywords{Annotation-Free Deep Learning, Pathology Localization, Vision-Language Pre-Training}

-Accurate diagnosis and precise pathology localization in medical images are paramount for optimizing treatment effectiveness and interventions.
-These technologies are instrumental in personalized medicine, facilitating customized treatment approaches that improve patient outcomes and mitigate the possibility of diagnostic errors.
+Accurate diagnosis and precise pathology localization in medical images facilitate customized treatment approaches that improve patient outcomes and mitigate the possibility of diagnostic errors.
 By pinpointing the exact location and extent of abnormalities, clinicians can make informed decisions that lead to more targeted therapies and improved prognoses for patients \cite{coudray2018classification,wang2018development,campanella2019clinical,courtiol2019deep}.